FZambia/centrifuge/docs/content/description.rst

 Projects
 ~~~~~~~~

-When you have running Centrifuge's instance and want to create web application using it -
+When you have running Centrifuge instance and want to create web application using it -
 first you should do is to add your project into Centrifuge.
 It's very simple - just fill
-the form.
+the form in web interface.

 **project name** - unique project name, must be written using ascii letters, numbers, underscores or hyphens.